NorfolkGreg/aivuk/README.md

 ## Status
 Theme currently under construction as a first project

+## Theme Design
+The theme was designed for a quasi-legal profressional organisation and therefore is particularly suitable for a text oriented site with only occasional decorative images to break up the text..

-## Theme Highlights
+## Theme Features
-A colour scheme which features accents in orange and brown with a warm white background.
+A colour scheme with accents in orange and brown with a warm white background.

 Header/Menu area include facility for a Site Logo and Site Name and Strap Line each in their own font and to a colour scheme to meet the needs of the organisation for which it was originally designed.

-Headings h1 and h2 have logo bullet. h3 headings show in heading colour in bold, at the start of the following paragraph.
+Headings h1 and h2 feature a graphic bullet intended to be the company logo. h3 headings show in heading colour in bold, at the start of the following paragraph.
 Heading text for these main headings is brown (except within a "boxout").

-Terms within Description lists are coloured brown.
+Terms within Description Lists are coloured brown.

 ### The Boxout Feature
 A "div" of class "boxout" is available that will provide an indented border